jordivino/Cuteflix/README.md

 ###Error handling for duplicate videos

-If a user tries to add a new video that's already in the database, things break pretty badly.
+Currently, if a user tries to add a new video that's already in the database, things break pretty badly.
 I want to implement better error handling for this, and good feedback for the user when this happens.
 Ideally, this feedback should include a button that takes the user directly to the Cuteflix version of the video they are trying to add.